luxonis/depthai-experiments/people-tracker/README.md

 # People tracker

-This application is our re-implementation of the PyImageSearch People Counter Tutorial to run on megaAI/DepthAI.
+This application is our modification of the PyImageSearch People Counter Tutorial to run with megaAI/DepthAI.

 Please see here for PyImageSearch original (and excellent) tutorial: https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/